Discover the Erawan National Park Thailand

 The Erawan National Park is one of my favorite places to visit near Bangkok.
 It is located just 16km from Kanchanaburi.
 It is also easily accessible from Bangkok.

-Explore the Erawan Falls
+Explore the Erawan National Park Waterfall

 Explore 7 different levels of the waterfall via a winding jungle trail.
 You will climb up through the jungle via wooden ladders, crawling over boulders and walking barefoot through the stream.